ShristiC/ShristiC/README.md

 Though I am a developer, I am also an artist, music lover, and a compassionate individual.
 Often you can find me making hand-made cards, listening to diverse forms of music both in genre and language, and additionally offering a helping hand to another whenever I can.

 ## I am Currently Working On... 🔭
-an app along with my friend, to be used in India to help retrieve information from villages in order to better provide food and monetary responses due to the COVID pandemic.
+getting an introductory experience with Machine Learning and NLP.
+Hoping to work on a small project to get the idea.
+I am also in the process of launching an app I made with a friend to the Google Play Store to help field workers in India perform data retrieval.

 I am additionally taking Machine Learning, and Leadership and Emotional Intelligence courses through Coursera.